Why shopping locally matters

 Why this matters so much for Morinville

-That’s over a hundred million dollars a year not circulating here in town—money that could help our small businesses survive and thrive.
-Pulling back even 10% of that would have an impact.
+That’s over 400 million dollars a year not circulating here in town—money that could help our small businesses survive and thrive.
+Obviously with being a 30 minute drive from one of Canada's biggest cities (Edmonton), and with St. Albert building up its retail area closest to us, Morinville is unlikely to capture even half of that spend.
+BUT pulling even 10% more would have huge impact.

-And that matters a huge amount when you consider that only about 50% of small businesses survive more than five years.
-Without real and regular support, new businesses will struggle to succeed and even long-time favourites can disappear.
+And that matters a lot when you consider that only about 50% of small businesses survive more than five years.
+Without real and regular support, new businesses will struggle to succeed and even long-time favourites can give up.

 What we know from other 'shop local' studies